On This Day In History: Vlad III Dracula Regained Throne Of Wallachia For The Third Time – On Nov 26, 1476

 The man was named Vlad by his father, Vlad II, and he also received his nickname, "Dracula" (the "Son of Dragon").
 The elder Vlad had taken an oath to preserve the Christian faith in 1431 and joined the Order of the Dragon.

-He was known for brutal treatment of those seeking to challenge his leadership.
+He was known for the brutal treatment of those seeking to challenge his leadership.

 However, Vlad is still regarded as a national hero in his home country, Romania and Bulgaria.
 He was considered a brutal yet fair ruler.

-Vlad was born in Transylvania, then part of the Kingdom of Hungary, and found himself in the arms of the Ottomans for most of his early years.
-He was held as a guarantee for protection from attacks by the Sultan on Wallachia.
+Vlad was born in Transylvania, then part of the Kingdom of Hungary, and spent most of his early years in the arms of the Ottomans.
+He was held as a guarantee of protection against the Sultan's attacks on Wallachia.

 Forced to learn the ways of his sworn enemies from a young age, Vlad felt bitter about his captors, his family, and his younger brother Radu.
 His sibling, also sent to the Sultan, gained favor among the Ottomans for his willingness to cooperate.
 Radu was released, converted to Islam, and allowed into the Ottoman royal court.